Niijii Indigenous Mentorship

 - As a leader amongst First Nation education attainment, Lakehead University has a proven track record and expertise in providing culturally appropriate programming and initiatives for our students and stakeholders.

 - Given our location within Northwestern Ontario, Lakehead University is uniquely positioned to reach out to Indigenous youth not only in Thunder Bay, but in rural and remote communities as well.

-Any high school "AMP" students, or teachers wishing to get ahold of us can contact:
+Any high school "Niijii" students, or teachers wishing to get ahold of us can contact:

 Lisa Harris, Niijii Coordinator